 |Band||2.4GHz ISM (Industrial, Scientific and Medical) 2.4GHz..2.41GHz|

 |Channels||50 2MHz channels, only 40 used (0 to 39), 3 advertising channels (37,38,39)|

 |Tx Power||-20dBM to 4dBm in 4 dB steps|

 |Congestion avoidance||Adaptive Frequency Hopping|

 |Profiles||1 BBC micro:bit profile|

 Low Level Radio Communications

-The on board 2.4GHz transciever supports a number of other radio communications standards, including the proprietary Nordic Gazell protocol.
-This protocol provides a very simple small-packet broadcast radio interface between other devices that support this proprietary protocol, such as other micro:bit devices.
-The ‘radio’ interface that appears in a number of the languages on the micro:bit is built on top of this Gazell protocol.
+The on-board 2.4GHz transciever supports a number of other radio communications standards, on which we build the microbit-radio protocol This protocol provides a very simple small-packet broadcast radio interface between other devices that support it, such as other micro:bit devices.
+The ‘radio’ interface that appears in a number of the languages on the micro:bit is built on top of this protocol.
 Additionally, the micro:bit runtime software adds a ‘group code’ to each data payload, allowing for simple user managed device addressing and filtering to take place.

 |Channel rate||1Mbps or 2Mbps|